leandro-svg/SparseInst_TensorRT/README.md

  ```
 **Notes :**
 - You can still infer and visualize all three together, just add all the argument together
-- If you don't specify --sasve_image, it will only infer the model and not save the outputs.
+- If you don't specify --save_image, it will only infer the model and not save the outputs.